RevenueHunt/docs/docs/how-to-guides/send-leads-to-hubspot.md

 Check [this HubSpot article](https://knowledge.hubspot.com/lists/create-active-or-static-lists) to learn how to create lists.

+!!! info

-*Important Note: Please be aware that while HubSpot efficiently handles text-based quiz data, its interface currently does not support embedding images directly into email templates as custom properties.
-Plan your quiz content accordingly to ensure seamless integration and utilization within HubSpot.*
+    Please be aware that while HubSpot efficiently handles text-based quiz data, its interface currently **does not support embedding images** directly into email templates as custom properties.
+Plan your quiz content accordingly to ensure seamless integration and utilization within HubSpot.

+---
+By folliwng this article, you can set up your post-quiz email flow with HubSpot.